Micromechanics of rock damage and its recovery in cyclic loading conditions: Experimental methods

 \subsection{Mechanical testing}

 Samples of Westerly granite were cyclically deformed in a triaxial apparatus \citep{eccles05} at confining pressures of 40, 80 and 120~MPa and with increasing differential stress, under dry conditions.
 The confining medium was silicone oil, and the confining pressure was controlled within $\pm0.5$~MPa.
 Axial load was measured externally by a load cell, and corrected for seal friction as in \citet{david20}.
 Sample shortening was measured with external Linear Variable Differential Transformers (LVDTs), corrected from elastic distortion of the loading column.
+Stresses and strains are taken positive in compression.
 The samples were instrumented with two pairs of axial and radial strain gauges, and jacketed in a nitrile sleeve fitted with an array of 14 P- and 2 Sh-sensitive piezoelectric transducers in direct contact with the rock surface.
 At regular time intervals throughout the tests, the transducer array was used to measure time of flight of P and Sh elastic waves at 4 different orientations with respect to the compression axis.
+Only direct arrivals are considered, and converted phases are not analysed.
 Details of the experimental technique and data processing can be found in \citet{brantut15b}.

 The samples were first deformed in load-unload cycles with maximum differential stress gradually increasing by around 100~MPa between successive cycles.
 In each cycle, a constant axial deformation rate of $10^{-5}$~s$^{-1}$ was imposed until the target differential stress was reached.
 The samples were then unloaded at the same deformation rate down to minimum differential stress of around 20~MPa.
 These deformation cycles were conducted at increasing differential stress up to a maximum that was lower than the peak stress (failure strength) of the rock.
 Then, a second sequence of loading cycles was imposed, with maximum differential stress gradually decreasing by around 200~MPa between successive cycles.